potcham/potcham/README.md

 🔭 I’m currently collaborating on specific projects:
   * extracting tag from P&ID files (construction industry)
-  * body pose estimation
+  * body pose estimation and ASL recogntion
+  * 3D Teeth segmentation in Scan

 ⚡ Fun fact: Even though, I created my github account a couple years ago, I used to not publish anything.
-So, It's like a fresh start🤔
+So, It feels like a fresh start🤔
 <!--
 **potcham/potcham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.